animatedmax/spring-data-geode/src/main/markdown/index.md

-You can configure a Spring Boot application as a Apache Geode cache client with an instance of `ClientCache`, which can communicate with an existing cluster of Apache Geode servers used to manage the application’s data.
+You can configure a Spring Boot application as a Apache Geode cache client with an instance of `ClientCache`, which can communicate with an existing cluster of Apache Geode servers used to manage the application's data.
 The client-server topology is the most common system architecture employed when using Apache Geode and you can make your Spring Boot application a cache client, with a `ClientCache` instance, simply by annotating it with `@ClientCacheApplication`.